sassoftware/viya4-iac-aws/README.md

 ### Customize Input Values

-Create a file named `terraform.tfvars` to customize any input variable value.
+Create a file named `terraform.tfvars` to customize any input variable value documented in the [CONFIG-VARS.md](docs/CONFIG-VARS.md) file.
 For starters, you can copy one of the provided sample variable definition files in [examples](./examples) folder.
-For more details on the variables declared in [variables.tf](variables.tf) refer to [CONFIG-VARS.md](docs/CONFIG-VARS.md).
+For more details on the variables declared refer to the [CONFIG-VARS.md](docs/CONFIG-VARS.md) file.

 **NOTE:** You will need to update the `cidr_blocks` in the [variables.tf](variables.tf) file to allow traffic from your current network.
 Without these rules, access to the cluster will only be allowed via the AWS Console.